Screened superexchange mechanism for superconductivity applied to cuprates: Proposed superconductivity mechanism

 \subsection{Perturbation approach on three sites}

-The proposed mechanism for superconductivity can be explained in terms of the simpler system of holes occupying two $d$ sites $\vc{l}$ and $\vc{l}+\vc{1}_i$ and one $p$ site in between with two bonds only.
+The proposed mechanism for superconductivity can be explained in terms of the simpler triad cluster of holes occupying two $d$ sites $\vc{l}$ and $\vc{l}+\vc{1}_i$ and one $p$ site in between with two bonds only.
 We calculate the ground state energy from a perturbation approach for the case of no hole $u_0$, one hole $u_1$ and $u_{1'}$, or two paired holes $u_2$ at different sites.
-As seen in table \ref{t:1}, up to the second order in $t_{pd}$, there is a virtual hopping of one isolated hole to the $p$ orbital lowering the total energy as much as the energy transition is smaller.
-On the contrary for transitions involving double occupancy, the shift in energy is higher but globally less than the case of a isolated hole for sufficiently high on-site repulsive interaction $U_d$.
+As seen in table \ref{t:1}, up to the second order in $t_{pd}$, there is a virtual hopping of one isolated hole to the $p$ orbital lowering the total energy as much as the energy transition is smaller and causing some delocalization of the holes from the $d$ orbital into the $p$ orbital.
+On the contrary for virtual transitions involving double occupancy, the shift in energy is higher but globally less than the case of an isolated hole for sufficiently high on-site repulsive interaction $U_d$.

-Pairing occurs if the presence of two holes is more favorable energetically than two isolated holes relative to the background energy.
-The resulting attraction energy should be negative: $u_{a,i}=u_2 -u_1-u_{1'}+u_0 < 0$.
+Pairing occurs if the presence of two holes is more favorable energetically than two isolated holes relative to the background energy as shown in Fig.\ref{fig:0}.
+The resulting attraction energy should be negative: $u_2 +u_0-u_1-u_{1'} < 0$.
 As seen in table \ref{t:1}, this energy is positive unless additional holes generate screening.
 In the latter case, the transition energy is reduced by the presence of repulsion energy $U_{pd}$ leading to a global net attraction.
 Adding one hole, attraction is possible in the limit of strong on-site repulsive interaction $U_d$ with a quadratic contribution in $U_{pd}$.
 Only in the case of two added holes, attraction is possible with a linear contribution in $U_{pd}$.
 As a main result of this work, we conclude that virtual holes to the $p$ orbital occur conditionally on the presence of the other surrounding holes and this process transforms a repulsive Coulomb force into an effective attraction for some parameter values.